01 Getting Started

 Screenshot of the Edit Node screen displaying the Integration Action selected

-Let’s view what this action looks like by clicking the Salesforce Integration button.
-On the Salesforce Integration screen, we clicked on the #1 Contact integration’s Edit icon.
+Let’s view this action by clicking the Salesforce Integration button.
+We clicked on the #1 Contact integration’s Edit icon on the Salesforce Integration screen.
 This opens the Map Salesforce fields screen.

 Screenshot of the Salesforce Integrations window showing the Get Records tab

-The Contact object in Salesforce was mapped and we gave it a clear description so that we can know exactly which integration to use, for instance, in a condition.
+The Contact object in Salesforce was mapped, and we gave it a clear description so that we could know precisely which integration to use, for instance, in a specific condition.
 A good description also makes maintenance easier.

 Screenshot of Map Salesforce fields window showing the Object Settings tab